 Don’t want to pay

-The friends admit that it could be cool to watch the game on TV but none of them are really sure how to find it.
-They also point out to our student that they think watching the game in person the first time would be a much more fun experience.
+The friends admit that it could be cool to watch the game on TV, but none of them are sure how to find it.
+They also point out that they think watching the game in person the first time would be a much more fun experience.

-Our student now scrambling to come up with an idea pulls out their wallet and makes a spectacle of showing that it is empty.
-“Sorry everyone” they say, “I don’t have the money for tickets”.
+Our student, now scrambling to come up with an idea, pulls out their wallet and makes a spectacle showing that it is empty.
+“Sorry everyone,” they say, “I don’t have the money for tickets.”

-One friend turns to University student and says “You do know it’s free with your student card right?”
+One friend turns to our student and says, “You do know it’s free with your student card, right?”

-Perplexed the University student turns around and looks back at the sign, where they see
+Perplexed, the student turns around and looks back at the sign, where they see

 ALL STUDENTS FREE WITH VALID STUDENT CARD

-Now this is dependent on the school as a few athletic programs do charge students a small ticket fee for some sports but for a lot of programs if you go to that school you simply have to just swipe your student card to get into the game.
+This is dependent on the school as a few athletic programs do charge students a small ticket fee for some sports, but for a lot of programs, if you go to that school, you need to just swipe your student card to get into the game.

-So long as you have money for beer and money for a way to get home if you aren’t walking (no drinking and driving but you already knew that) then that’s all you need.
+So long as you have money for drinks and money for a way to get home if you aren’t walking (no drinking and driving, but you already knew that), then that’s all you need.

 Having exhausted all of their potential reasons not to go, our student resigns themself to the fact going to the U SPORTS game is how they are going to spend their Friday night.

 The University student is a little miffed as they walk up to the gate and see a Ticket Taker they think they saw in Chemistry class once.
-The ticket taker scans their student card and as they walk in they realize the arena/stadium looks much bigger on the inside instead of passing it on the way to class.
+The ticket taker scans their student card, and as they walk in, they realize the arena/stadium looks much more prominent on the inside instead of passing it on the way to class.

-The student grabs a beer and finds a seat with their friends just as the game is about to begin and as the game gets going something happens.
-The student feels themself being drawn into the excitement.
-The crowd for this Friday night has some energy and each big play by the home school draws huge cheers from the student section supporters.
+The student grabs a beer and finds a seat with their friends just as the game begins.
+As the game gets going, something happens.
+The student feels themself drawn into the excitement.
+The crowd for this Friday night has some energy, and each big play by the home school draws enormous cheers from the student section supporters.

 Our student can feel the excitement building as the game remains close right to the end.
-Late in the game a bad call goes against the home team and our student joins the crowd in a chorus of boos (despite admittedly not really knowing what they were booing about)
+Late in the game, a bad call goes against the home team, and our student joins the crowd in a chorus of boos (despite admittedly not knowing what they were booing about)

-As the game nears the last moments still deadlocked suddenly a great play is made by the home team!
+As the game nears, the last moments still deadlocked, suddenly, the home team makes a great play!
 The home team has beaten the clock and defeated their rival school!
-As the game ends the student and their friends continue to cheer as the home team takes a moment to acknowledge the student fans who came out for their Friday night.
+As the game ends, the student and their friends continue to cheer as the home team takes a moment to acknowledge the student fans who came out for their Friday night.

-They might not even entirely have understood how their team won but all that matters is they did, and the friends got to spend a Friday night hanging out and having fun.
+They might not entirely understand how their team won, but all that matters is they did, and the friends got to spend a Friday night hanging out and having fun.

-Overall, COVID-19 has put major challenges on the future of attending live sports.
-So for university students who are on Twitter longing for NHL and NBA and NFL teams to begin allowing fans back through their doors, when that actually happens they should also look at giving a chance at watching their own school to try to create a new experience and potentially become a new fan.
+Overall, COVID-19 has put significant challenges on the future of attending live sports.
+So for university students who are on Twitter longing for NHL and NBA and NFL teams to begin allowing fans back through their doors when that happens, they should also look at giving a chance at watching their school to try to create a new experience and potentially become a new fan.